dialog-semiconductor/BLE_SDK6_examples/LPCCSE-142-ble_notify_button_wakeup/Readme.md

 ## HW and SW configuration
 - This example runs on the DA14531 or DA14585/586 Bluetooth Smart SoC devices.
-- The DA14531 Pro Development Kit is needed for this example.
+- The DA145xx Pro Development Kit is needed for this example, and it can be used with either the DA14531 or DA14585/DA14586 daughterboard evaluation kits.

 ### Hardware configuration for the DA14531

-- Connect the USB1 connector of the DA14531 Pro Development Kit to the host computer.
+- Connect the USB1 connector of the DA145xx Pro Development Kit to the host computer.
 - Connect the P24 pin on header J2 with the second pin on header J19 as shown in the figure below (the mark indicates the first pin).
 Connect with a jumper the third and fourth pins.

 	![j19_conf](assets/ble-notify-wkup-j19_conf.png)

 ### Hardware configuration for the DA14585/586

-- Connect the USB1 connector of the DA14531 Pro Development Kit to the host computer.
+- Connect the USB1 connector of the DA145xx Pro Development Kit to the host computer.
 - Connect with a jumper the first and second pins on the J19 header (the mark indicates the first pin).
 Connect also with a jumper the fourth and fifth pins, as indicated in the figure below.

 	![j19_conf_585](assets/ble-notify-wkup-j19_585_conf.png)